Can CPS Force Me To Take A Drug Test?

 Can the CPS investigator ask me to take a test?
 Is it legal?

 The short answer is legally, CPS can ask you to take a drug test.

 There is no penalty to CPS or the State by the investigator making a simple request.

 Do I have to take the test if they ask?

-If a parent agrees to take the test, the consent has to be voluntarily given.
-This means that the investigator must demonstrate that when they ask for the test they didn’t threaten you with statements like “if you don’t test your children will be removed” or “I will have to send your children to live with a relative if you don’t test” or “if you don’t test, you will be presumed dirty and your children will be taken.”
+Many times, our clients report that the CPS investigator told them “if you don’t test your children will be removed.”
+We also hear “I will have to send your children to live with a relative if you don’t test.”
+Or “if you don’t test, you will be presumed dirty and your children will be taken.”

 Plain and simple, if you agree to take the test, the consent has to be given freely and it is up to CPS to prove that you agreed and they didn’t threaten you.